-Under Penal Code 632 PC, California law defines the crime of eavesdropping as listening in on, or recording, another person’s confidential communication.
+California Penal Code 632 PC prohibits eavesdropping, which is using an electronic amplifying or recording device to listen in on another person’s confidential communication.
 The offense can be prosecuted as either a misdemeanor or a felony, and carries a maximum sentence of up to 3 years in jail.

 Note that California is a two-party consent state.
 This means all parties to a telephone call or conversation must give their consent before someone can record it.